-As of December 31, 2020, we had 442 merchants using our platform, up 56% from 283 merchants as of December 31, 2019.
+As of June 30, 2021, we had 522 merchants using our platform, up 18.1% from 442 merchants as of December 31, 2020 and 84.5% from 283 merchants as of December 31, 2019.
 During the year ended December 31, 2020, merchants using our platform made transactions at a total GMV of \$774 million, up 103% from \$382 million in the year ended December 31, 2019.
+For the six months ended June 30, 2021, our merchants' transactions on our platform amounted to a total GMV of \$592.8 million, up 110.6% from \$281.4 million for the six months ended June 30, 2020.
 The merchants we serve are highly diverse across:

-- Multiple origin countries we serve merchants from the United Kingdom, United States, France, and other Western European markets. - Multiple product verticals fashion and apparel, luxury, footwear, cosmetics, accessories, children's fashion, watches and jewelry, sporting equipment, toys and hobbies, automotive spare parts, and others. - Multiple product price points ranging from everyday fashion retailers such as Forever 21 and Marks and Spencer, to ultra-high-end brands such as Hugo Boss, Cartier and Versace. - Multiple merchant sizes from multi-billion dollar global high-street brands to niche small and medium businesses. - Multiple merchant types from traditional bricks-and-mortar retailers who have been transitioning to the digital D2C realm to emerging digital-native brands.
+- Multiple origin countries we serve merchants from the United Kingdom, United States, France, and other Western European markets. - Multiple product verticals fashion and apparel, luxury, footwear, cosmetics, accessories, children's fashion, watches and jewelry, sporting equipment, toys and hobbies, automotive spare parts, and others. - Multiple product price points ranging from everyday fashion retailers such as Forever 21 and Marks and Spencer, to ultra-high-end brands such as Hugo Boss, Cartier and Versace. - · Multiple merchant sizes from multi-billion dollar global high-street brands to niche small and medium businesses. - Multiple merchant types from traditional bricks-and-mortar retailers who have been transitioning to the digital D2C realm to emerging digital-native brands.